dliaomcp/fbstab/README.md

 s.t.
 Az <= b
 ```

+A third version 'FBstabSparse' is currently being developed.

 ## Using FBstab
 FBstab is written in C++ 11 and uses [Bazel](https://bazel.build/) as its primary build system.
 FBstab has the following dependencies: